Lake Louise Hikes: 10 Trails We Recommend as Locals

 6. Sheol Valley Trail

 The Saddleback Pass hiking trail is very rewarding, but it’s reasonably short.
 If you still have enough time, energy and supplies left after reaching the top of Saddleback Pass, we recommend you continue on to enjoy the Sheol Valley hike.
-The Sheol Valley trail is a very scenic trail which connects the Saddleback Pass Trail and the Paradise Valley Trail – two very enjoyable Lake Louise hikes.
+The Sheol Valley trail is a very scenic trail which connects the Saddleback Pass Trail and the Paradise Valley Trail; two very enjoyable Lake Louise hikes.

-A hiker enjoys larch trees and views of Mount Haddo while hiking Sheol Valley in Lake Louise.
+Celine Brewer, host of the Banff Travel Planning podcast, enjoys larch trees and views of Mount Haddo while hiking Sheol Valley in Lake Louise.

 Celine passes a golden larch tree on the Sheol Valley hiking trail.